darwinia-network/dj/README.md

 Darwinia supports the cross-chain bridge of Ethereum by implementing an Ethereum light client(Darwinia ChainRelay) on its chain.
 Therefore, someone needs to submit the Ethereum block headers to this light client. `dj` is such a tool, anyone can use it to submit block headers to the Ethereum light client on Darwinia and get rewards.

+## Theory

+Darwinia ChainRelay is a sub-linear light client, which means it does not store every block header of the blockchain it monitors.
+When initialized, it contains only one block, which is the genesis block.
+When a relayer submits a new block header, it might be the block header of height 10,000 or even higher.
+There are huge blanks in-between.
+If another relayer does not agree and submits a different block header claiming that's the block header data at the height of 10,000.
+How does ChainRelay resolve this conflict, and who is going to be the judge?

+Once a block header is submitted, it provides block header hash and its mmr_root of all previous block header hashes till genesis block.
+Therefore, if a block header submission is in question, ChainRelay will challenge the relayer for a prior block header data or more specified by a sampling function.
+That block header hashes must be a leaf or leaves of previously submitted mmr_root.
+In this way, if an adversary tries to fool ChainRelay, he must prepare the whole chain, while each block must comply with consensus rule.
+The attack difficulty equals attacking the original blockchain network.

+Ethereum Relay on Darwinia can verify specific transactions of Ethereum based on mmr_root, such as redeem of RING, KTON and deposit.

+The redeem of KTON and RING is in the Issuing contract, and the redeem of the deposit is in the burnAndRedeem method of the GringottsBankV2 contract.
+BurnAndRedeem token need to pay the bridge fee, the basic token of the fees is RING.
+Therefore, it is necessary to approve a amount of RING to the Issuing contract before operation to ensure execution of the contract.
+Ethereum Relay on Darwinia confirms the amount of redeem, receiver, sender, etc. through the tx events in the verification.

 ## **Prerequisites**

 - [nodejs](https://nodejs.org/en/)